Frequently Asked Questions

 Visit www.auticon.co.uk/careers for further information on our current vacancies and on our recruitment process.

 Our consultants are appointed to client projects that are carefully matched to the consultant’s interest and expertise.
 Many of our services are offered via service contracts.
 Each assignment is individually coordinated with the consultant, management and job coaches.
 This is a discussion we take seriously and is idiosyncratic to the preferences and needs of the consultant and the client.

 auticon’s business model is based on the idea that heterogeneous, neurodiverse teams bear significant additional benefits in terms of productivity, innovation and output quality.

-All auticon employees receive a continuous salary, even consultants in times without assignment.
-The times between assignments are usually used for professional development, intensified coaching or annual leave.
+All auticon employees receive a salary, even those consultants who are in between assignments.
+The times between assignments are usually used for professional development or annual leave.

 auticon employs highly specialised job coaches, offering individually tailored support to consultants and acting as a continuous ‘safety net’ in the background.
 Job coaches facilitate the communication between consultants and clients and are available whenever either party needs support or advice.
 Depending on each consultant’s individual preferences, job coaches may also facilitate workplace adjustments.
 All our clients receive comprehensive workplace assessments and training prior to the consultants commencing their assignment.

-auticon currently employs more than 200 members of staff altogether (in the UK, USA, Germany, France, Italy and Switzerland).
-More than 150 of those have an autism spectrum diagnosis (November 2018).
-Some auticon employees have multiple disabilities, and some employees who aren’t autistic have other neurodiversity spectrum diagnoses, such as dyslexia or ADHD.
+auticon currently employs more than 300 members of staff altogether (in the UK, USA, Canada, Germany, France, Italy and Switzerland).
+More than 200 of those have an autism spectrum diagnosis (August 2021).
+Some auticon employees have additional co-occurring conditions such as dyslexia, dyspraxia or ADHD.